acoustic-content-samples/sample-picker/README.md

 These first two samples are built in JavaScript and HTML, and illustrate:

-* Authenticating to the Watson Content Hub
+* Authenticating to Acoustic Content
-* Launching the Watson Content Hub Picker to view available assets.
+* Launching the Acoustic Content Picker to view available assets.
-* Returning the JSON definition of an asset from Watson Content Hub
+* Returning the JSON definition of an asset from Acoustic Content

 The third sample application contained within **index-delivery-content.html** combines three new modes of operation:

-*	Launching the Watson Content Hub Palette to select Content
+*	Launching the Acoustic Content Palette to select Content
-*	Using the Watson Content Hub Palette in ‘Delivery mode’ that doesn’t require authentication and only returns only published Assets and Content
+*	Using the Acoustic Content Palette in ‘Delivery mode’ that doesn’t require authentication and only returns only published Assets and Content
-* Using the Watson Content Hub Palette in ‘Multi-select mode’ that allows more than one item to be selected at a time
+* Using the Acoustic Content Palette in ‘Multi-select mode’ that allows more than one item to be selected at a time

-### About the Watson Content Hub Authoring APIs
+### About the Acoustic Content Authoring APIs

-The initial set of APIs provided by Watson Content Hub are for Authoring services, which require authentication and are not optimized for retrieval by applications in production.
+The initial set of APIs provided by Acoustic Content are for Authoring services, which require authentication and are not optimized for retrieval by applications in production.

 ### About authentication

 To call authenticated APIs, you need to first call the login service with the desired user name and password.
 This will return an authentication token cookie for use on subsequent calls.
 The browser will include the authentication token cookie in subsequent requests.

-### Accessing the WCH Palette without authentication
+### Accessing the Acoustic Content Palette without authentication

-The Watson Content Hub Palette can also be launched to use the Delivery APIs that do not require authentication simply by adding a query parameter that references your API URL.
+The Acoustic Content Palette can also be launched to use the Delivery APIs that do not require authentication simply by adding a query parameter that references your API URL.
 Your API URL can be obtained from from the ‘Hub information’ dialog in the WCH UI.
 For example: https://www.digitalexperience.ibm.com/content-picker/picker.html?apiUrl=https://my2.digitalexperience.ibm.com/api/7b68b4ce-fb1c-4f33-bc5c-8b7881662107

 ![Alt text](docs/HubInfo2Redacted.png?raw=true "WCH Hub Information")